Clapham Old Town and Venn Street

 - Urban Movement + LB Lambeth, 2011

-The historic heart of Old Town Clapham had become a utilitarian expanse of concrete and asphalt to provide space for bus stopping and standing activities as several services terminated here.
+The historic heart of Old Town Clapham had become a utilitarian expanse of concrete and asphalt to provide parking space and easy movement for motor vehicles.
 Landscape architect and urban designer Ian Hingley (Urban Initiatives & Urban Movement) was appointed by Lambeth Council in 2007 to lead a design team to explore the feasibility of creating a new town square along with a range of public realm improvements aimed at reconnecting the Old Town with the adjacent neighbourhoods, improving access to public transport and making walking and cycling more appealing.

 Working closely with a steering group made up of local residents, council officers and TfL various options were refined through numerous public consultation events.
 The final design, completed in 2014, included the following key interventions: the removal of a fast and dangerous one way gyratory traffic system and replacement with a standard two-way carriageway; new on and off street contra-flow cycle facilities and improved cycle parking; widened footways with trees, seats and raised parking and loading facilities and a public space with seats, trees and ornamental planting.
 The widened footways now accommodate more tables and chairs space for the various cafes, restaurants and pubs in the Old Town adding to the vibrancy of this local centre.